ricktaylor/btpu/draft-taylor-dtn-btpu.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 Type:
-: The type of the Message, allocated from IANA "BTPU Message Types" registry, see [](#iana-considerations), expressed as a 8-bit unsigned integer in network byte order.
+: The type of the Message, allocated from IANA "BTPU Message Types" registry, see [](#iana-considerations), encoded as a 8-bit unsigned integer in network byte order.

 Length:
-: The length of the Message in octets, excluding the 4 octets of the header itself, expressed as a 24-bit unsigned integer in network byte order.
+: The length of the Message in octets, excluding the 4 octets of the header itself, encoded as a 24-bit unsigned integer in network byte order.

 Content:
 : A sequence of octets of data of variable length determined by the corresponding Length field value, encoded according to the type of the Message.